KumawatCodes/neural-grindset/RAG Core Architecture/RAG.md

 User: "What was Acme Corp's revenue in Q3 2025?"
 LLM: "Acme Corp reported $12.4 billion in Q3 2025."
 (Completely fabricated)

+**RAG fix:** The model never invents numbers – it reads them directly from the retrieved financial report.
+If the report doesn't exist, the model can say "I don't know" instead of hallucinating.

+### 3. No Traceability (Black Box)

+Without RAG, you cannot verify *why* the model gave a particular answer.
+In regulated industries (healthcare, finance, law), **auditability is non-negotiable**.

+**RAG fix:** Every claim can be traced back to a specific source document, paragraph, or even sentence.

+---

+## How RAG Works (The Pipeline)

+### Step 1: Indexing (Offline / Pre-processing)

+Before users ask questions, you must prepare your knowledge base: